 Coffee lovers, you can do something about your future.
 These ethically sourced coffee companies are eco-friendly, Fairtrade certified, and organic.
-In other words, they’re better for the planet, fair to their workers, and healthy for you 🙂
+In other words, they’re better for the planet, fair to their workers, and healthier for you 🙂

 1. Volcanica Coffee Company

 Also Rainforest Alliance certified (protects environment and labor rights of workers) and OCIA certified (Organic Crop Improvement Association), this ethical coffee company has it all.
-It’s arabica, so higher quality beans and most of the coffee is sourced from volcanic ash.
+It’s arabica, so higher quality beans, and most of the coffee is sourced from volcanic ash.
 How cool!
 I mean hot…

 2. Cross Country Café